jlsnow301/tutorials/README.md

 # Exercises
-Assignments &amp; Exercises
+Assignments, Exercises, & Toolbox

-This is a collection of work done in various programming languages to display competency.
+This is a collection of work done in various programming languages.
+Some of these were homework assignments.
+Others are part of a toolbox.